Physics of a granular pile: Thermodynamics

-From the point of view of the statistical physics, i.e. if we plot the Boltzmann-Maxwell probability density $\rho_{i}$ as a function of energy $U_{i}$ (bottom of fig.~\ref{fig:temperature}), we observe a transition from the \textit{no-fork} to \textit{fork} state residing in a relatively narrow range of energies near that of a regular pile, which is described by a parabolic function $\ln{\rho_{i}} = A-B \Delta U_{i}^2 / \Delta x_{k}^{2}$, where $\Delta U_{i} = U_{i}-U_{\max}$, $A$ is a normalization constant, and the curvature $B$ depends on $\Delta \ell$, but not on $\Delta x_{k}$.
+From the point of view of the statistical physics, i.e. if we plot the Boltzmann-Maxwell probability density $\rho_{i}$ as a function of energy $U_{i}$ (bottom of fig.~\ref{fig:temperature}), we observe a transition from the \textit{no-fork} to \textit{fork} state residing in a relatively narrow range of energies near that of a regular pile, which is well described by a parabolic function $\ln{\rho_{i}} = A-B \Delta U_{i}^2 / \Delta x_{k}^{2}$, where $\Delta U_{i} = U_{i}-U_{\max}$ is the energy departure from maximum energy $U_{\max}$ for configurations without forks (cf. parabola in fig.~\ref{fig:temperature}-bottom), $A$ is a normalization constant, and the curvature $B$ depends on $\Delta \ell$, but not on $\Delta x_{k}$.
+While the parabolic dependence of $\ln{\rho_{i}}$ on $\Delta U_{i}$ and scaling with $\Delta x_{k}^{-2}$ were originally motivated by the numerical data in fig.~\ref{fig:temperature}-bottom, they found further physical justification from the following considerations.
 Because of the parabolic behavior, the roughness temperature $T_{\mathrm{r}}$ is of \textit{second-order} \cite{Ingarden:1994}, the origin of which can be explained in the classical thermodynamics terms.
 Namely, using the conservation of energy $U$ for the pile and gravitational energy $E_{g}$ of the reservoir, $E = U + E_{g}$, the Boltzmann probability $p_{i}$ of occurrence of the situation when a pile is in the microstate $i$ with energy $U_{i}$ in the ensemble is proportional to the number of states $\Omega_{g}(E-U_{i})$ accessible to the reservoir under these conditions normalized by the total number of states $\Omega_{t}(E)$ of the total system, i.e. $p_{i} = \Omega_{g}(E-U_{i})/\Omega_{t}(E)$, which is a \textit{seminal relation} in canonical formalism \cite{Callen:1985} and does not rely upon additivity of entropy.
 Thus, Taylor expanding to second order: